IchaAgni/IchaAgni/README.md

-### Hallo Everyone 👋 I'm Nisa,you can call me ICHAAA 👩‍💻
+### Hallo Everyone 👋 I'm Nisa Agni, you can call me ICHAAA 👩‍💻

 - 💻 I’m a student at **Sekolah Tinggi Teknlogi Cipasung Tasikmalaya**